DRM Roles and Responsibilities

 IDOE guidelines allow a maximum of five Digital Rights Managers (DRMs) per school corporation; charter schools are allowed three DRMs per school.

 Once a DRM has been registered, they can begin registering students and ordering materials.
-We have put together a step-by-step guide to assist new DRMs in these processes.
-We also have a step-by-step guide written for teachers who have been added by DRMs so they can add students and order books.
+We have put together a step-by-step Google Document to assist new DRMs in these processes.
+We also have a step-by-step Google Document written for teachers who have been added by DRMs so they can add students and order books.